 - Some users report a strong odor when they first purchase the chair

-The amount of research that went into the design of this chair is phenomenal.
-Over 20 scientists and specialists designed this chair to help support your spine wonderfully.
+This highly impressive chair was designed to help support your spine wonderfully.
 Although the exterior of this chair looks stylish and modern, it actually serves a purpose.

-Its central support system includes flexible extensions that mimic your spine and ribs.
-It is like a backup backbone to support your spine and provide sheer comfort.
+Its central support system includes flexible extensions that mimic your spine and ribs through individual pixelated support.
+It is like a backup backbone to support your spine and prevent stiffness while providing sheer comfort.

 Your spine and back will be forever grateful to you if you invest in this office chair with backfit adjustments, layered cushioning for added support, and fully adjustable heights and depths.